GPUOpen-LibrariesAndSDKs/RadeonProRenderBlenderAddon/README-OSX.md

 	- /usr/local/bin/brew install glew
 	- /usr/local/bin/brew install castxml

-	- Additionally Python 3.5.2 is required for compatibility with Blender.
+	- Additionally Python 3.7 is required for compatibility with Blender.
 Install this version of Python and make sure that it comes first in the path when running the build.
-On OSX, Python 2.7 is supplied in /usr/bin/python and it is not sufficient for building the Blender Radeon ProRender Addon.
+On OSX, Python 2.7 is supplied in /usr/bin/python, it is not sufficient for building the Blender Radeon ProRender Addon.
 	- Configure python3:
 		- python3 -m pip install cffi # python-cffi
-		- python3 -m pip install pytest
 		- python3 -m pip install imageio
 		- python3 -m pip install numpy
 		- python3 -m pip install pyopengl

+### ThirdParty libraries

 There is ThirdParty repository included to the project as a submodule.
 Please update submodules:

+Plugin includes 4 submodules:
+RadeonProRender SDK:
+git@github.com:Radeon-Pro/RadeonProRenderSDK.git

+Shared components
+Image Processing Library:
+git@github.com:Radeon-Pro/RadeonProImageProcessingSDK.git

+ThirdParty components and miscellaneous tools git@github.com:Radeon-Pro/RadeonProRenderThirdPartyComponents.git

+All of them are included via SSH protocol.
+You will need to create and install SSH keys https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh

+Once SSH keys are installed update/checkout submodules for active branch

 ` git submodule update --init -f --recursive`

 ### Building